 Try the best way to paint first

 If you choose to paint your kitchen white, I would paint the inside of a door first and see for yourself if you like it.

 White tends to have a yellowish undertone, especially in combination with the Top Coat.

 And of course, practicing on the inside of the doors first is not a bad idea.

 After painting you have to apply the Top Coat to protect the paint from scratches.
 Apply at least 3 coats of Top Coat and don’t skip this step.

-If you want to shop this look, I have added some links below for your convenience.
+If you want to shop this look, here is a checklist with links (Amazon affiliate) included.

 How much did the paint for the kitchen cabinets cost?

 I used 2 quarts of Driftwood Grey and 1 quart of Seagull Grey.
 1 pint of Deglosser and 1 pint of Top Coat.